bmaunde/guidelines/erp-magento-integration-guide.md

 #### Outbound

  1. Outbound Customer Integration
-	 The system should be ab.
+	 The system should be able send customer data.
 In a B2C scenario, this is just the consumers in the backend system.
 In a B2B scenario, this refers to the companies in the backend system.
 2. Outbound Product Integration
+	The system should be able to send products or services

 ## API Data Reference